gloryodeyemi/Sales-Customer-Tableau-Dashboard/README.md

 #### ✅ Features
 - **Customer KPIs:**
-  - Total Customers, Sales per Customer, and Total Orders for current and previous year.
+  - Total Customers, Sales per Customer, and Total Orders for the current and previous year.

 - **Monthly Customer Trends:**
   - Track KPIs by month.